The patient experience begins long before someone steps into the examination room.

 Use the same words and language during the visit.
-For example, some patients may be confused if one staff member talks about high blood pressure and another refers to their “hypertension.”
+For example, some patients may be confused if one staff member talks about high blood pressure and another refer to their “hypertension.”
 Use simple words, such as “pee” for urine as most patients will understand the simpler form of the medical term.

 Give simple instructions.
 Use visual prompts when available.
 Diagrams, models or pointing to areas of your own body can help patients understand what you are asking them to do.

-When giving final instructions, use a “teach back” method and have them explain the next steps to ensure they truly understand.
+When giving final instructions, use a “teach-back” method and have them explain the next steps to ensure they truly understand.

 5) Make Check-Out a Straightforward Process